 A good employee and a good team player share the glory.
 He gives credit to others.
 He appreciates.
 He appreciates.
 He lets others shine.
 This is especially true of an employee in leadership positions – he secures the success of others in the knowledge that their success is also very well reflected in him.

-And they are quick to put others under the bus.
+10. They are quick to put others under the bus

 One seller complained.
 A customer experiences minimal change.
 The coworker goes crazy.
 Whatever happened, it’s somebody else’s fault